OpenAPITools/openapi-generator/docs/plugins.md

 ### Dependencies

-The models generated use annotations like `@ApiModelProperty` the dependency commonly used is:
+The generated models use commonly use Swagger v2 annotations like `@ApiModelProperty`.
+A user may add Swagger v3 annotations:

 ```xml
 <dependency>